Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 He ascended the final staircase from Floor 1, emerging from the dim, moss-lit Dungeon back into the brightly lit, noisy staging area beneath Babel Tower.
 The contrast was jarring.
 He immediately sought out one of the large Guild clocks, squinting through his fatigue.
-It read just past **6:30 PM**.
+It read just past 6:30 PM.
 Evening had fallen.
 The realization hit him: sundown *yesterday* (Day 3) was the deadline for paying the innkeeper the remaining 80 Valis.
 He had missed it while getting Falna from Hestia.
-His last **health potion**, left as collateral, was now forfeit – a stinging loss, but nothing to be done now.
+His last health potion, left as collateral, was now forfeit – a stinging loss, but nothing to be done now.
 The immediate priority shifted to converting his loot into Valis, reporting his quests, finding Hestia for a Status update, and getting back to the church annex.
 The Guild counters might be closing soon.

-Pushing through the thinning evening crowd in the Guild Hall, Isaiah made his way towards the **Material Exchange** counter.
+Pushing through the thinning evening crowd in the Guild Hall, Isaiah made his way towards the Material Exchange counter.
 The lines were shorter now.
 He queued briefly behind a couple of other adventurers before stepping up to a tired-looking human male employee with ink-stained fingers.
 When asked "Exchange or Report?", Isaiah, fuzzy-headed with exhaustion, asked for clarification.
 The employee patiently explained that 'Report' was for quest completion (showing slip, providing proof like ears/claws, getting reward authorized) and 'Exchange' was for trading materials like magic stones for Valis.
 Standard procedure was Report first, then Exchange.

 Isaiah nodded understanding.
-He first placed the stamped duplicate slip for the **Goblin Subjugation (Floor 2)**\ quest on the counter.
+He first placed the stamped duplicate slip for the Goblin Subjugation (Floor 2)\ quest on the counter.
 "Reporting completion for this one."
-Then, trying to appear casual despite his fatigue and the audacity of the claim, he immediately placed the second stamped slip beside it – the **Kobold Claw Collection (Floor 3)**\ quest he had secretly taken.
+Then, trying to appear casual despite his fatigue and the audacity of the claim, he immediately placed the second stamped slip beside it – the Kobold Claw Collection (Floor 3)\ quest he had secretly taken.
 "And... also reporting completion for this one."

 The employee froze, his weary expression snapping to sharp scrutiny.
 "Hold on," he said, picking up both slips.
 "Goblin